kra/futel/media/pedal/README.md

 Futel is a 501c3 nonprofit community.
 Ride is free, with donations welcome/encouraged.

-Not a loop.
+Not a loop, estimated 2hrs.
 We will end at Upright Brewing for refreshments.